A Former Corporate Executive on The Art of Self-Care

 What have you learned through working with so many different people?

 “That everyone wants to be happy.
 That everyone wants to feel good in their bodies.
 And that truly we’re so much more connected and similar than we think.

 “It makes me sad to think we’re somehow inculcated with the information that we’re less-than at some point in life, but it’s so inspiring to teach practices and tactics to turn things around.
 It’s never, ever too late.”

 “Hmm, yes.
-And no, comparatively.
 I was just in NYC for some training and I met up with an old friend who used to live in Washington and now lives in the Big Apple.
 And it’s rough!
 She’s under so much pressure and stress these days.

 “There is so much fear of missing out—with career, with relationships, with friendships, even with restaurants.
 I think city life leads to a much more pressurized experience.
 Because of that pressure, I firmly believe that we can’t afford NOT to take care of ourselves.

-“Stress is an epidemic for DCers and other city dwellers and is all the more reason to be especially careful, loving and disciplined in that process.”
+“Stress is an epidemic for modern professionals and city dwellers and is all the more reason to be especially careful, loving and disciplined in that process.”

 What are some signs that someone is not focusing on self-care?